MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  All the low level communication that unregoes the TDI remote evaluation is provided by the SendArg() and GetAnswerInfo() functions for the client.
- On the server side DoMessage() calls an intenal library function called ProcessMessage(), this collects the function string and all the argument needed, converts values to the server memory mapping and calls the actual tdishr execution (see ExecuteMessage()).
+ On the server side DoMessage() calls an intenal library function called ProcessMessage(), this collects the function string and all the arguments needed, converts values to the server memory mapping and finally calls the tdishr execution (see ExecuteMessage()).

  ### 3) Read and write data

  All read and write data operations are done using the same pattern as the one shown in open tree picture.
-For further clarity the MdsValue function scheme is reported below.
+For better clarity the MdsValue function scheme is reported below.

  \image html img/tc_value.png "Mdsip remote MdsValue() sequence"